-The LEDS are numbered 0 - 15 and their exact positions can be seen in Appendix A. Also on this side of the board we have a thermistor which can be used to detect temperature and a light sensor.
-On the other side we have a protected Lithium polymer (Lipo) battery, the same type of batteries that are in mobile phones and tablets.
+The LEDS are numbered 0-15 and their exact positions can be seen in Appendix A. Also on this side of the board we have a thermistor which can be used to detect temperature and a light sensor.
+On the other side we have a battery holder where we can install a battery.